junyian/flare-on-2014/README.md

 # flare-on-2014
 Solutions to Flare-on 2014 challenges
+Last updated: 3 Aug 2021

+This is meant to document my journey in completing the Flare-on 2014 Challenges.
+I left a lot of details out as I feel it would be more beneficial to go over the approach in solving the challenges, instead of explaining every little detail.
+The solutions from Flare-on's website does a much better job of doing that anyway.
+I admit that I also referred to the solutions after trying the challenges on my own and getting stuck.
+Overall, it's been a really rewarding learning journey.
+Maybe in the future I'll do a more in-depth study of the challenges.

 ## Challenge 1
 Exe file is a .NET executable that shows a picture upon startup.
 Clicking on Decode button gives gibberish.
-Use dnSpy to explore the exe.
-The section to find is Form1.btnDecode_Click().
+Use dnSpy to explore the EXE and find the code that's triggered upon clicking the button, which is Form1.btnDecode_Click().
 This loads Resources.dat_secret.
-Find that resource in dnSpy and save as file.
-Then runs some algorithm on the data.
-Replicate that in Python (see challenge1.py).
-And we can find the string "3rmahg3rd.b0b.d0ge@flare-on.com".
+Found that resource in dnSpy and save as file.
+Then notice some algorithm being executed on the data.
+Replicate that in Python (see challenge1.py) and we can resolve it to "3rmahg3rd.b0b.d0ge@flare-on.com".

 ## Challenge 2
 HTML file with a PNG file.
 Open PNG file in HxD and find the PHP code at the end.
 Replicate that PHP code in Python (see challenge2.py).
 Iterate through the base64 decodes, and the final one with POST variable is done manually with an ASCII table.
-Final string is "a11DOTthatDOTjava5crapATflareDASHonDOTcom", which translates to "a11.that.java5crap@flare-on.com"
+Final string is "a11DOTthatDOTjava5crapATflareDASHonDOTcom", which translates to "a11.that.java5crap@flare-on.com".

 ## Challenge 3
 No coding needed.
 Initial analysis of file in HxD shows a typical PE header, so